IgniteUI/help-topics/topics/02_Controls/igPieChart/04_igPieChart_Selection.md

 # Selection

-This topic provides information for enabling and using the selection feature in the igPieChartName™ control.
+This topic provides information for enabling and using the selection feature in the `igPieChart`™ control.

 ### In this topic